Piffaro, The Renaissance Band

 Six-member Renaissance wind band with guest artist

-The Musical Legacy of Charles V: The Spanish-Flemish Connection
+Plus Oultre: The Musical World and Legacy of Charles V

 Charles V—Holy Roman Emperor, King of Spain, and Lord of the Netherlands—was a celebrated patron of the arts throughout his kingdoms.
 Piffaro, whose co-directors Joan Kimball and Robert Wiemken received Early Music America’s 2021 Lifetime Achievement Award, plays loud and soft winds, plucked instruments, and percussion.
 They perform music by composers of Charles V’s era: Heinrich Isaac, Alexander Agricola, Josquin des Prez, Christóbal de Morales, and Francisco Guerrero.